CloudLabsAI-Azure/azure-ai-agents-labs/lab-4.md

       ![](./media/Northwind_Standard_Benefits_Details-snapshot.png)

-1. **Create a multi-agent system**: When you run the below cell, you will see a chat box pop up at the top of VS Code asking you to input the name of a health plan.
+1. Run the next cell to **launch the multi-agent system**.
+A chat box will appear in VS Code asking you to enter the name of a health plan.

    ![](./media/ag89.png)